iholloma/crdh/_essays/v01-13-growing-strong.md

 memberships between groups.
-Clearly, figure 1 shows a significant level of connections between individuals across different groups and suggests that a complex web of relationships existed between these diverse set of elites across the republic who populated these organizations.
+Clearly, figure 1 shows a significant level of connections between individuals across different groups and suggests that a complex web of relationships existed between these diverse set of elites across the republic.

 Despite the fact that the learned citizens of the republic seem connected through shared memberships across time, even between small